The Living Encyclopedia of Consciousness

 Psilocybin/DMT via BDNF-TrkB: Promotes axonal sprouting, dendritic regrowth, and synaptic reconnection in damaged cortical circuits.

-Ketamine via NMDA blockade: Blocks glutamate excitotoxicity — the primary driver of secondary neuronal death after TBI.
+Ketamine via NMDA blockade: It blocks glutamate excitotoxicity, the main driver of secondary neuronal death after a TBI.

 💫